0xh3xa/algorithms/README.md

 ### Event driven simulation

-* Application based on priority queue

 * Goal.
 Simulate the motion of N moving particles that behave according to the laws of elastic collision

+* Idea goes back to Einstein

+* Application based on priority queue, without PQ you can not do it with large number of particles because would required quadratic time and not affordable

 * Hard disc model